 Solution: We built Heirloom a website that was beautiful and accurately portrayed both their unique character and offered visitors information about their donut drop service.

 Results: Heirloom was able to expand their donut drop-off service and created an online presence for their business.
 The donut drop-off was so successful that they’ve turned that into a permanent business offering.
 Their website also has a personality that sets them apart from other bakeshops compelling and converting visitors to customers.

-Problem: Christian City came to us many years ago with the need to have a cohesive, accurate, and relevant website to represent their organization.
-They had several websites for each of their services and that didn’t create a sense that, even though they offer a range of services, they were one organization with one mission- to extend Christ’s call to love your neighbor through housing, health care and crisis intervention for children, families and older adults.
+Problem: Christian City came to us needing to have a cohesive, accurate, and relevant website to represent their organization.
+They had several websites for each of their services.
+These websites didn’t create a sense that they were one organization with one mission.
+The goal to extend Christ’s call to love your neighbor.
+They achieve this through housing, health care and crisis intervention for children, families, and older adults.
 They also needed a better way to support their mission through online functionality.

-Solution: We built Christian City a website that consolidated their online presence, highlighted their organizational purpose, and provided the information about them and their services that their users wanted in the ways that they needed including information about their campus, community, services, and initiatives to all of their target audiences.
-We created functionality that would help minister to their audiences by turning emails into devotional posts, specialized form functionality that would allow them to make online appointments for visits, and provide crisis information accessed through a QR code.
+Solution: We built Christian City a website that consolidated their online presence, highlighted their organizational purpose, and provided needed information.
+We included information about their campus, community, services, and initiatives to all of their target audiences.
+We created functionality that would help minister to their audiences.
+For example, we turned emails into devotional posts.
+We specialized form functionality that would allow them to make online appointments for visits.
+Additionally, we and provided crisis information accessed through a QR code.

-Results: Christian City now has a website that communicates that they are a cohesive organization with a specific mission while also providing quality, well-organized content that helps them with the deliver the information and services that each of their various audiences- seniors, at-risk youth, donors, and staff- need and want.
+Results: Christian City now has a website that communicates that they are a cohesive organization with a specific mission.
+Also, it provides quality content that helps them deliver the information and services that each of their various audiences needs.
 They can more easily accomplish tasks that support their mission- offer crisis intervention information to at-risk youth through a QR code, set up appointments for seniors to visit their senior living community, and help facilitate online donations.